istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 know which IP ranges are external to the cluster.
 You can also easily switch to the first approach for a specific port by simply creating a service entry for that port.
-This way, you can use this approach initially, allowing access to any external service, and then later decide to start controlling access to external services for specific ports.
+This way you can use this approach initially, allowing access to any external service, and then later decide to start controlling access to external services for specific ports.
 You can enable traffic monitoring and control features as they are needed.